-2During 2010, more than US\$528 million in imports to the U.S. from Argentina enjoyed duty-free treatment under the GSP Program, or more than 10% of Argentina's entire imports into the U.S.
+2During 2011, more than US\$477 million in imports to the U.S. from Argentina enjoyed duty-free treatment under the GSP Program, or more than 10% of Argentina's entire imports into the U.S.

-3This figure reflects about 66% of the population, according to internetworldstats.com, as of June 2011.
+3This figure is reported by internetworldstats.com, as of June 2011.